astamm/anf-rhpc-futureverse/README.md

-# Futureverse - useR 2024
+# Futureverse - ANF High Performance Computing with R

-Material for the Futureverse tutorial at [useR!
-2024](https://user2024.r-project.org/), Salzburg, Austria.
+Material for the Futureverse tutorial at the ANF [High Performance Computing with R](https://indico.mathrice.fr/event/536/), Frejus, France.
 Total
 time: 3 hours.